Anomalous acoustic plasmons in two-dimensional over-tilted Dirac bands

 The plasmon excitations can be equivalently identified by peaks in the electron energy-loss function (EELF), defined as the negative imaginary part of the inverse dielectric function, $\mathrm{Loss}(\boldsymbol{q},\omega)=\mathrm{Im}\left[-1/\text{\ensuremath{\varepsilon}}(\boldsymbol{q},\omega)\right],$ which can be probed in various spectroscopy techniques, such as the electron energy-loss spectroscopy \citep{ibach.1982}, scattering-type scanning near-field optical microscopy \citep{Hesp2021NP}, and Fourier transform infrared spectroscopy \citep{grigorenko2012NPhot}.

-When the wave vector is perpendicular to [Fig. \ref{fig:qdependence}(a)] or parallel to [Fig. \ref{fig:qdependence}(b)] the tilting direction, there are three distinct plasmons \citep{TBPlasmon} rather than one single conventional plasmon in 2D metals, doped semiconductors, and semimetals \citep{giuliani2005qtel}.
+Without loss of any generality, we at first focus on the gapless Dirac semimetals and discuss the influence of energy gap later.
+When the wave vector is perpendicular to [Figs.\ref{fig:qdependence}(a)] or parallel to [Fig.\ref{fig:qdependence}(b)] the tilting direction, there are three distinct plasmons \citep{TBPlasmon}.
 First, the plasmon $\omega_{1}^{x/y}(q)$ is a conventional mode that obeys the $\sqrt{q}$ law in the small wave vector regime, which is a common feature of plasmons in 2D metallic systems \citep{AndoRMP2deg}.
 Second, the first unusual plasmon $\omega_{2}^{x/y}(q)$ is an acoustic mode linear in $q$ which ubiquitously appears in the type-II Dirac semimetal.
 More interestingly, the intermediate frequency plasmon $\omega_{3}^{x/y}(q)$ near the $\sqrt{q}$ plasmon is quite unconventional, which has yet been discussed before in the conventional electron systems \citep{giuliani2005qtel} and Dirac materials \citep{Sadhukhan2020prl,Xue2021PRL}.
 Note that the plasmon with $q$-linear dispersion $\omega_{3}^{x/y}(q)$ usually hides as a shoulder in the region of intraband single particle excitation (SPE), hence dubbed the hidden plasmon in this work.
-Next we would examine the two anomalous acoustic plasmons (AAPs), $\omega_{2}(q)$ and $\omega_{3}(q)$.